hmrc/cds-file-upload/README.md

 # cds-file-upload

-This is a placeholder README.md for a new repository
+## Summary
+This microservice is part of CDS File Upload Service.
+It is designed to work in tandem with [cds-file-upload-frontend](https://github.com/hmrc/cds-file-upload-frontend) service.

+## Running the test before a commit

+$ `precheck.sh`

 ### License